-The Group consider a financial asset in default when contractual payments are 90 days past due.
+The Group consider a financial asset in default when contractual payments are 90 days past due unless the trade receivable is within the trade financing facilities term or within the product quality warranty period.
 However, in certain cases, the Group may also consider a financial asset to be in default when internal or external information indicates that the Group is unlikely to receive the outstanding contractual amounts in full before taking into account any credit enhancements held by the Group.
 A financial asset is written off when there is no reasonable expectation of recovering the contractual cash flows.